KY-001 Temperature sensor (DS18B20)

 sleep(1)

-# Based on the number of compatible sensors found it will count up
+# Count up based on the number of compatible sensors found

 for rom in roms: